Dongo9/ToDoApp/README.md

 # TODO App
-A simple to-do application meant as a list of tasks (reminder) to be carried out by the user
+A simple to-do application meant as a list of tasks (reminder) to be carried out by the user.

 ### Dependencies / Development environment
 * All dependencies included in the **pom.xml** file.